JohnAdib/kanban-react/README.md

 ## Project Requirements

-- [ ] A user should be able to add and label columns.
+- [x] A user should be able to add and label columns.
-- [ ] A user should be able to add and edit cards.
+- [x] A user should be able to add and edit cards.
 - [ ] A user should be able to move cards between columns - does not need to be drag-and-drop.
-- [ ] Do make sure the available interactions are intuitive.
+- [x] Do make sure the available interactions are intuitive.
 In other words, we will be considering usability.
-- [ ] - Some kind of persistency (LocalStorage or SessionStorage) is encouraged, though not required.
+- [x] Some kind of persistency (LocalStorage or SessionStorage) is encouraged, though not required.
 - [ ] Any additional features find important in README file about why made certain choices.

 ## Technology constraints